 High Risk: Younger than 25 y.o. need annual exams and those older need annual mammography with medical exams every 6 months.
 Strong consideration should be given towards genetic counseling for those with a strong family history.

-I recommend women seek out imaging centers with digital mammography, ultrasound, and stereotactic core biopsy all within the same facility.
+We recommend women seek out imaging centers with digital mammography, 3D tomosynthesis mammography, ultrasound, and stereotactic core biopsy all within the same facility.
 Breast MRI should only be performed at centers that can also do a MRI-guided biopsy.
 Unfortunately, open MRI machines don’t work for breast MRI.

 To find out if you qualify for a free or low-cost mammogram and Pap test and where to get screened, call: